[ Reference Info Index | Glossopedia ]

 The first step in disassembling the filler is to remove the twist knob and the aluminum bushing to which it is attached.
 The bushing is not screwed deadly tightly into the barrel, and it might come out without the application of heat.
-I find that the best way to grasp the barrel and the bushing is to use one pair of section pliers to grasp the barrel in the area where the proximal end of the filler assembly is fitted, about halfway along then barrel.
+I find that the best way to grasp the barrel and the bushing is to use one pair of section pliers to grasp the barrel in the area where the forward end of the filler assembly is fitted, about halfway along then barrel.
 (This will ensure that you don’t crush the barrel if you have to apply significant force.)
 Then, with the other section pliers turned around backwards as shown here, grasp the metal bushing immediately adjacent to the end of the barrel and unscrew it.

 CAUTIONIt is necessary to turn the second section pliers around because the grip of the jaws is slightly tapered.
 If the pliers are facing the usual way, they will be grasping the plastic knob instead of the metal bushing, and it is likely that you will break the knob as you try to turn the assembly.

 If the bushing does not come loose relatively easily, heat the barrel immediately adjacent to the bushing, taking care as with the section end not to heat it too much, and then unscrew the bushing.

 NoteIf the bushing still does not come loose, the pen might have suffered a sac rupture, and there might be dried ink in the threads.
 In this case, heat will not work, and it will be necessary to soak the barrel (as described below) with the bushing assembly still in place.
 If you have to do this, water will penetrate into the space between the bushing and the parts within it, and you will need to allow extra time for that water to evaporate.